A portable grill offers you more room to cook when camping and to travel without taking up too much space.

 The BTU rating is 10,000, while it has a total cooking surface of 288 square inches, which gives it 34.7 BTU per square inch – more powerful grills are available, but if you focus your cooking above the U-shaped burner, you should get good results.

-The legs are foldable, and the lid is lockable, which means it stays nice and compact when it is not in use, and it has a large carry handle, so it’s easy to move around.
+These portable gas grill legs are foldable, and the lid is lockable, which means it stays nice and compact when it is not in use, and it has a large carry handle, so it’s easy to move around.

 It’s not the most powerful grill, but as an affordable, simple option, it’s worth considering.